AlibabaCloudDocs/ecs/intl.en-US/Images/Alibaba Cloud Linux 2/Features and interfaces supported by Alibaba Cloud Linux 2/Use Alibaba Cloud Linux 2 images in an on-premises environment.md

     2. Create the `meta-data` configuration file.

-        The following example describes the configuration file content.
-You can modify the configuration as needed.
+        The following example describes the content of the configuration file.
+You can modify the content.

         ```
         #cloud-config